pirl/pirl-docs/content/development/core/testnetwork/_index.en.md

 How ? (by using the HULK)

-The network security solution we code named “Hulk” will now be tested on the PirlTestNetowrk is you want to participate in the future gow and security you can join in with you hash power:
+The network security solution we code named “Hulk” will now be tested on the PirlTestNetowrk if you want to participate in the future grow and security you can join in with you hash power: